Cost to Build a Garden Wall

 Security Light

 If you are building a brick wall to improve the security of your home, then you might want to consider installing a security light as well.
-The average cost to install a security light is £150.
+The average cost to install a security light is £150, with higher prices associated with more complex installations.

 Garden Waste Removal